v-scornell/MD-100T00-Windows10/Instructions/Labs/0401-Configuring Network Connectivity.md

 _Note: The current IPv4 configuration is displayed and should match what you identified earlier._

-4. At the Windows PowerShell command prompt, type the following command, and then press Enter.
+5. At the Windows PowerShell command prompt, type the following command, and then press **Enter**.

 ```
     ipconfig /all
 ```

 _Note: Again, the information should match what you identified earlier._
-5. Leave the **Administrator: Windows PowerShell** window open.
+6. Leave the **Administrator: Windows PowerShell** window open.

 ### Task 3: Test connectivity